OpenNewsLabs/pocketsphinx-stt/README.md

 ## Usage

 See `./tests/test_main.js` as an example on how to get an srt from a video file.
 If prefered you can also get a json "hypertranscripts" with word accurate timings instead.

+`npm test` to try it out

 ## Structure